Exact Universal Chaos, Speed Limit, Acceleration, Planckian Transport Coefficient, "Collapse" to equilibrium, and Other Bounds in Thermal Quantum Systems: Bounds on General Transport Coefficients

-Here, $t_{\min}$ is shortest allowable time (from the uncertainty relations) for $G_{\dot{Y}}$ to go from its maximal value at time $t=0$ to its vanishing value at time $t^{\dot{Y}} (\ge t_{\min})$.
-This lower bound $t_{\min}$ will be found (as in Section \ref{sec:diff}) by bounding the time derivative of $G_{\dot{Y}}$ and examining the time required for $G_{\dot{Y}}$ to drop from its value at $t=0$ to its vanishing value $t=t^{\dot{Y}}$.
-We underscore that by particle symmetry (or equivalently, in lattice systems, by translational invariance), all of the pair correlators
+Here, $t_{\min}$ denotes the time for $G_{\dot{Y}}$ to drop from its maximal value at time $t=0$ to zero if $ G_{\dot{Y}}(0)$ were to vary with time at the highest rate allowed by the uncertainty relations.
+Similar to Section \ref{sec:diff}, we will find $t_{\min}$ by bounding, from above, the time derivative of $G_{\dot{Y}}$ and then examining the minimal time required for $G_{\dot{Y}}$ to drop from its value at $t=0$ to its vanishing value $t=t^{\dot{Y}}$ assuming this maximal allowed drop of $G_{v}(t)$.
+By particle symmetry, all of the pair correlators

-Putting all of the pieces together, we arrive at a bound on the minimal time $t_{\min}$ appearing in Eq. (\ref{gammaeq1}),
+Putting all of the pieces together, we arrive at a bound on the minimal drop-off time $t_{\min}$ appearing in Eq. (\ref{gammaeq1}),

 where we used the $i$ independence of the ratio in Eq. (\ref{samei}).
 For each of the operators $\{Y^{H}_{i}\}_{i=1}^{N_{\Lambda}}$,